geebioso/VDGLM/README.md

 4) UNDER CONSTRUCTION: To plot the brain images in the paper, perform the
 following:
-    a)  Get rid of all MAC newlines so that windows bash can run the scripts:
+    1)  Get rid of all MAC newlines so that windows bash can run the scripts:
 `cd plotting`
 `sed -i 's/\r$//' format_wb_scripts_for_windows.bash`
-	b) There are a few important files for how to format images:
+	2) There are a few important files for how to format images:
 		* `wb_cont_format.bash`: this will format an image for wb_view on a non-fixed scale for the VDGLM
 	    * `wb_cont_format_mdl2.bash`: this will format an image for wb_view on